DataDog/datadog-operator/docs/secret_management.md

 **Note:**

-* It is possible to use the same secret to store both credentials
+It is possible to use the same secret to store both credentials:

     ```yaml
     ---